Jerron Herman

-Jerron Herman is an American choreographer, dancer, performance artist, writer and a teacher for the Dream Project at National Dance Institute for children with disabilities.
+Jerron Herman (born 1991) is an American choreographer, dancer, performance artist, writer and a teacher for the Dream Project at National Dance Institute for children with disabilities.
 He grew up in California as part of a religious and art loving family.
-He has the movement disorder Cerebral Palsy, the symptoms of which he has absorbed into his dance movements.
+He has the movement disorder Cerebral palsy, the symptoms of which he has absorbed into his dance movements.

-He also has been, since 2017, the vice chair of the Board of trustees at Dance/USA and a guest lecturer at various institutions.
+He also has been, since 2017, the vice chair of the board of trustees at Dance/USA and a guest lecturer at various institutions.

 Early life and education

 Herman was born in Alameda, California in 1991.
-At 3 months old Jerron was diagnosed with Hemiplegia cerebral palsy which he sees as God's “best tool” for him.
+At 3 months old Jerron was diagnosed with Hemiplegia cerebral palsy which he sees as God's "best tool" for him.
 Herman experiences involuntary movement on one side of his body (his left side).

-He has lived in New York since 2009 when he moved there to attend New York University to study playwriting and afterwards at the New Victory Theater in 2011.
+He has lived in New York City since 2009 when he moved there to attend New York University to study playwriting and afterwards at the New Victory Theater in 2011.
 He began to develop as a dancer in 2012.
 He then further studied at the Kings College where he studied Media, Culture and Art with an emphasis of in Art history and Playwriting.
 He graduated from there in 2013.

-Whilst he was doing his studies he was discovered by a choreographer who led him to audition for Heidi Latsky, for whom he has worked ever since.
+While he was doing his studies he was discovered by a choreographer who led him to audition for Heidi Latsky, for whom he has worked ever since.

-“I grew up in a Christian home where I was often told that God is the author of palsy — that it's intentional, and it's part of your life,” Herman told Faithwire.
-“So it was never couched in the context of ‘lack.’
-My disability was not a defect — it was an asset.
+"I grew up in a Christian home where I was often told that God is the author of palsy – that it's intentional, and it's part of your life," Herman told Faithwire.
+"So it was never couched in the context of 'lack.'
+My disability was not a defect – it was an asset.

 Art development and training

 Herman's condition specifically affects the left side of his body where he has less muscle tone and movement.
 He has developed training routines to help him workaround this and to help strengthen his weaker left side.
 His methods include balancing on one side and maintaining a length and straightness through his upper body.

 To further improve his strength he carries out many plank routines which assist in strengthening his pelvis.
 He also swims sometimes as it keeps his joints mobilised.

-Breathing exercises are an essential part of his routine as well and he uses box breathing as part of his workouts.
-This can help lift his performances, help him keep his focus and reduce stress.

 As part of his warm up routine before performances he uses a specific breathing exercise where he takes in tight deep breaths, exhaling narrowly and in a way that can be heard.
 This makes him feel lifted and invigorated for going on stage.

 Through his dancing he has created pieces that are personal to him using his body to demonstrate past experiences.
 At the same time he likes to ensure his audience can relate to this and imagine themselves in the same position.
-An example of this is his piece, 'Phys, Ed' where he explores his experiences of Physical Education in his youth.
+An example of this is his piece, 'Phys, Ed' where he explores his experiences of Physical education in his youth.